About the Apparel Design Program

 Join Our Community

-The apparel design minor is a tight-knit community that thrives on collaboration and creativity.
+The apparel design program is a tight-knit community that thrives on collaboration and creativity.
 Our program equips students with the technology, collaborative workspace and knowledge you need to pursue your dream career in fashion.